-Facility consolidation and severance expenses associated with the Profit Improvement Plan totaled \$2.1 million in the first quarter of 2019 compared with expense of \$216 in the first quarter of 2018.
-The expenses in the first quarter of 2019 were mainly comprised of facility consolidations and the related costs of relocating inventory as well as severance expenses.
+Facility consolidation and severance expenses associated with the Profit Improvement Plan totaled \$1.7 million in the second quarter of 2019 compared with expense of \$190 thousand in the second quarter of 2018.
+The expenses in the second quarter of 2019 included approximately \$1 million in post termination workers' compensation claims for employees who were terminated as part of the plant restructuring in the Profit Improvement Plan.
+We are vigorously investigating these claims.
+Additional costs were mainly comprised of facility consolidations and the related costs of relocating inventory.